 - Click Browse to navigate to the dashboard.

-- Once viewing the desired dashboard, click the dashboard gear menu.
+- Once you’re viewing the desired dashboard, click the dashboard gear menu.

 - Select Get Dashboard LookML.

-- In the Dashboard LookML window, click on Copy to Clipboard.
+- In the Dashboard LookML window, click Copy to Clipboard.

-- Click + at the top of the project file list in the Looker IDE.
+- Within your LookML project, click + at the top of the project file list in the Looker IDE.
+If the project is enabled for IDE folders, you can click a folder’s menu to create the file inside the folder.

 - Click Create Dashboard.

-- Name the dashboard file and press return.
+- Name the dashboard file and press the Return key.

 - Delete the initial contents of the new LookML dashboard file.